Boulton Paul Defiant: Air combat

-On 26 August 264 Squadron engaged a formation of 12 Dornier Do 17 bombers over north-eastern Kent but was attacked by a large formation of Bf 109s.
-Three aircraft were lost (two to ace Hpt.
-Gunther Lutzow of JG 3) but six Do 17s and a Bf 109 were shot down.
+On 26 August 264 Squadron engaged a formation of twelve Dornier Do 17 bombers over north-eastern Kent, but was attacked by a large formation of Bf 109s.
+Three aircraft were lost, two to ace Hpt.
+Gunther Lutzow of JG 3, but six Do 17s and a Bf 109 were shot down.
 Three of those victories were awarded to one Defiant, crewed by Flight Sergeants E. R. Thorn (pilot) and F. J. Barker (air gunner).
-They shot down two Do 17s but were then engaged by a Bf 109, which set their Defiant on fire; they managed to shoot down the German fighter before making a forced landing.
-For this, they were awarded a bar to the Distinguished Flying Medal.
+They shot down two Do 17s but were then engaged by a Bf 109, which set their Defiant on fire; they managed to shoot down the German fighter before making a forced landing; they were awarded a bar to the Distinguished Flying Medal.

 The squadron lost a further five aircraft (to JG 26) on 28 August, with nine crew killed, and effectively ended operations, withdrawing to RAF Duxford the following day.
-With these losses, the Defiant—which had been intended from the start as a day and night fighter—was transferred to night operations instead.
-The type had proven unsuited to the demands of the day fighter when set against the likes of the Bf 109E, and was less capable than other RAF aircraft such as the Hurricane and the Spitfire.
-By 31 August, over half the delivered Defiants had been shot down by Luftwaffe aircraft, a rate that was deemed to be unacceptable.
+With these losses, the Defiant—which had been intended from the start as a day- and night-fighter—was transferred to night operations only.
+The type had proven unsuited for fighter-to-fighter day combat, and was less capable than other RAF fighter aircraft such as the Hurricane and the Spitfire.
+By 31 August, over half the delivered Defiants had been shot down by Luftwaffe aircraft, a rate that was deemed unacceptable.

 The Defiant's kill ratio was better than is commonly thought.
 In 20 days of frontline service in the Battle of Britain in July and August, 141 and 264 Squadron shot down 25 German aircraft for the loss of 17 Defiants.
-It was concluded that when operating against escorted bombers the Defiant should always be sent into battle with a top cover of Hurricanes or Spitfires so it could concentrate on its designed for role of shooting down the bombers, but this proved impractical particularly as the Defiant's radio reception (due to its underslung antenna) was relatively poor.
+It was concluded that when operating against escorted bombers the Defiant should always be sent into battle with a top cover of Hurricanes or Spitfires so it could concentrate on its designed role of shooting down the bombers, but this proved impractical, particularly as the Defiant's radio reception was relatively poor due to its underslung antenna.
+The decision was made to switch the type to night operations, and there the Defiant saw some success.